Overview of Marfan Syndrome

 Who Treats Marfan Syndrome?

-Doctors who may treat Marfan syndrome include:
+Health care providers who may treat Marfan syndrome include:

-- Ophthalmologist, who treats eye disorders.
+- Ophthalmologists, who treat eye disorders.

 Living With Marfan Syndrome